IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 FixedCost          Overnight investment (capital) cost                                                           M€ FixedChargeRate    Fixed charge rate to annualize the overnight investment cost                                  p.u.
 BinaryInvestment   Binary line/circuit investment decision                                                       Yes/No
+BinarySwitch       Definition if the transmission line is able to switch on/off                                  {0,1}
+SwOnTime           Minimum switch-on time                                                                        h SwOffTime          Minimum switch-off time                                                                       h
 =================  ============================================================================================  ======

 Depending on the voltage lines are plotted with different colors (blue > 700 kV, orange between 500 and 700 kV, red between 350 and 500 kV, green between 200 and 350 kV, and orange < 200 kV).